FaradeyTorres/Convector/README.md

 * User-friendly interface: Intuitive design allows you to quickly switch between modes, select units of measurement and enter values.

-The program is available in English, Russian, Spanish and German.
+The program is available in English, Russian, Spanish, German and Chinese.